 Thanks Mary for this great question,

 I am going to get the ball rolling and provide my perspective of the many things a family should consider… when evaluating home care or nursing home.

 First, let’s start with having a family communication meeting… to discuss what the long and short term goals are of all involved.
 The wishes of the senior family member needs to be considered at this time.

 It is important to prepare for this meeting by doing research.
 Many, I will say most, caregivers never know they are agreeing to do.

 Care-giving can last as long as 20 years.
 Our parents are living longer.
-Many care givers are financially affected, become socially isolated and experience poor health due to care giver stress and guilt.
+Many care givers are financially affected.
+They become socially isolated.
+And experience poor health due to care giver stress and guilt.